RenderKit/openpgl/README.md

 ## Prerequisites

 Open PGL currently supports Linux and Windows.
-In addition, before you can build Open PGL you need the following prerequisites:
+In addition, before building Open PGL you need the following prerequisites:

   - You can clone the latest Open PGL sources via: